fergusq/fst-python/pypykko/README.md

 PyPykko is a wrapper around [pykko](https://github.com/pkauppin/pykko).
 It provides the basic analysis and generation API in an easily installable package.
 PyPykko can be installed without compiling anything (as the transducers are pre-compiled) or pulling in any native dependencies (such as hfst).

-This package contains (slightly modified for kfst compatibility versions of) all the files in the tools directory of pykko as well as constants.py and file_tools.py from the scripts directory and utils.py from the scripts directory as scriptutils.py.
-It also provides the novel reinflect.py.
+This package contains (slightly modified for kfst compatibility versions of) all the files in the tools directory of pykko as well as constants.py and file\_tools.py from the scripts directory and utils.py from the scripts directory as scriptutils.py.
+It also provides the novel reinflect.py and extras.py.

 ## Installation